pqrs-org/appcast.pqrs.org/appcast-updater/update-descriptions/truewidget.md

+-   📅 Release date
+    -   May 2, 2023
 -   ✨ New Features
     -   Added option to show user name.
 -   ⚡️ Improvements
-    -   Improved the operating system version display.
+    -   Supported the security update version in macOS version display.
     -   Sparkle Framework has been updated.